apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

   2017-12-15:  Added an I2C driver.
 This is the first step on the road
     to getting support for the capacitive touchscreen on the TFT panel.
     The I2C driver appears to be functional but is not yet well-tested.
+  2017-12-16:  Added support for LPC54xx GPIO interrupts; added button
+    support (with interrupts) to the NSH configuration.
+The button test is partially functional but appears to miss a lot of button- related events.
+More testing is needed.

 Configurations
 ==============